Misak-ı Millî

 Misak-ı Millî ([misaːˈkɯ milˈliː], National Pact or National Oath) is the set of six decisions made by the last term of the Ottoman Parliament.
 Parliament met on 28 January 1920 and published their decisions on 12 February 1920.

-The Ottoman Minister of Internal Affairs, Damat Ferid Pasha, made the opening speech of parliament due to Mehmed VI's illness.
-A group of parliamentarians called Felâh-ı Vatan was established by Mustafa Kemal's friends to acknowledge the decisions taken at the Erzurum Congress and the Sivas Congress.
-Mustafa Kemal said "It is the nation's iron fist that writes the Nation's Oath which is the main principle of our independence to the annals of history."
+The Ottoman Minister of Internal Affairs, Damat Ferid Pasha, made the opening speech of parliament due to Sultan Mehmed VI's illness.
+A group of parliamentarians called Felâh-ı Vatan was established by Mustafa Kemal Pasha's friends to acknowledge the decisions taken at the Erzurum Congress and the Sivas Congress.
+Mustafa Kemal said:

 These decisions worried the occupying Allies, resulting in the Occupation of Constantinople by the British, French and Italian troops on 16 March 1920 and the establishment of a new Turkish nationalist parliament, the Grand National Assembly of Turkey, in Ankara.
 This also intensified the Turkish War of Independence against the Allies.

 The six decisions of the Misak-ı Millî taken by the late Ottoman Parliament were later used as the basis for the claims of the Grand National Assembly in the Treaty of Kars and of the new Republic of Turkey in the Treaty of Lausanne.